 Stuff like that.

 The original working title of the 84-minute, $1,025,000 Saturday matinée was “Fort Starvation” which didn’t seem likely to help the box-office diet.
-Like many another outdoor saga from the era, this mid-register item was filmed in Arizona, around Nogales and in the sets of ‘Old Tuscon.
+Like many another outdoor saga from the era, this mid-register item was filmed in Arizona, around Nogales and in the long-standing sets of ‘Old Tuscon’.
 Temperatures ranged up to 107 degrees, and there was some further heat on-set between Widmark, who’d developed the project, and young turk Campbell, who told the director “I think we’re missing something.
 It’s a love affair between the kid and the wanderer” (that is, between Campbell’s ‘Johnny Cool’ and Widmark’s ‘Jim Slater’).
 The irritated star thought that was rather too Hollyweird, laying down the law replying “I want it THIS way, and that’s the way it’s going to be!”
 Star power (and common sense) won out: Colt’s were drawn according to tradition.
 Box office result was $3,520,000.

 The hard-working star did better the same year with another saddle saga, directed by Delmer Daves, The Last Wagon.
-Sturges’ next picture was also a western filmed down in the same area, and that one was a smash hit, Gunfight At The O.K.
+Sturges’ next picture was also a western filmed down in the same area, and that one was the smash hit Gunfight At The O.K.
 Corral.
 Widmark and Sturges must have ironed out whatever issues that came up, as they worked together two years later on yet another cowboy flick, The Law And Jake Wade.